Films by Title: "D"

 Dead Man Out (1988) - Dr Alex Marsh (Danny Glover) is hired by the state to determine the sanity of Ben (Rubén Blades) who is on death row.
 When the state sets an execution date, Alex urges him to act as though he is insane.
 After Ben watches Calvin (Samuel L. Jackson), another prisoner die ignominiously, he decides, with his new found dignity, that he would rather try to escape.
 Val Ford plays a security guard.
 Drama, 87 min., VHS, dir: Richard Pearce.

 Dead Presidents (1995) - Dead Presidents, a street term for dollar bills, tells the story of three Bronx-born men who return from Vietnam to a neighborhood ravaged by violence, drugs, and unemployment.
-Action, 119 min., VHS, dir: Albert Hughes and Allen Hughes.
+Action, 119 min., VHS, DVD, dir: Albert Hughes and Allen Hughes.

 Dearfield: The Road Less Traveled (1995) - Stories of African Americans who migrated from the South to the West to find all-African American towns.
 One in particular, Dearfield, Colorado.
 Documentary, 30 min., DVD, dir: donnie l. betts.